Best Cribbage Apps (Free & Paid Options Compared)

 Common App Mistakes

-• Play too quickly
+• Playing too quickly

-• Ignore pegging opportunities
+• Ignoring pegging opportunities

-• Rely on auto-scoring without learning
+• Relying on auto-scoring without learning why points are awarded

 👉 Avoid these issues: Common Cribbage Mistakes